hackersonlineclub/HOCig/README.md

 HOCig our first ever tool on GitHub, please give your feedback.

-Currently, we are working on its second version, where you will get more features.
+Currently, we are working on its Third version, where you will get more features.

 # Note:
 If you get any error please do not hesitate to send an email on info@hackersonlineclub.com and Keep Subject "HOC Tool" info.